Home » Indonesia » Bali » 10 key property permits, certificates, and land titles in Bali

 10. Pondok Wisata: A license for residential property owners to operate their buildings as vacation rentals, with varying coverage based on the number of units or bedrooms.

-Get help with buying property in Bali
+Get expert help with property permits and titles in Bali

 Frequently Asked Questions (FAQs)